There are infinite options for designing your bathroom; it can be overwhelming from furniture sizes and styles to lighting, flooring and walls.

-We’re seeing the Seabreeze trend growing in popularity for the bathroom.
+We're seeing the Seabreeze and art deco trend growing in popularity for the bathroom.
 This means tones sea greens and sky blues to evoke a feeling of nature.

-This is an easy palette to use with bright whites, muted greys or sandy and pebble toned neutrals.
+This is a natural palette to use with bright whites, muted greys or sandy and pebble toned neutrals.
 Think about sea colours – azures and Aegeans, which also sit well next to teal greens and duck egg.
 In terms of accessories, consider natural sisal mats and seagrass baskets for a rustic coastal feel.

-In terms of heating solutions, then consumers are opting for luxurious accessories and finishing touches which are both functional and aesthetically pleasing: elevating the overall look and feel of a space.
+In terms of heating solutions, then consumers are opting for luxurious accessories and finishing touches such as illuminated bathroom mirrors which are both functional and aesthetically pleasing: elevating the overall look and feel of a space.

-This year we are seeing a lot of interest in plank-type floor tiles, with grey and earth-toned wood grain for bathrooms, Also, larger format wall tile installed in a brick pattern is on trend.
+This year we see a lot of interest in plank-type floor tiles, with grey and earth-toned wood grain for bathrooms.
+Also, larger format wall tile installed in a brick pattern is on-trend and a focal point.

-Popular color choices include white and grey marble veining for the walls, and vanities with painted finishes in whites, greys and blues have been trending.
-However, a more recent interest is darker wood toned and exotic wood finishes.”
+Popular colour choices include white and grey marble veining for the walls, and vanities with painted finishes in whites, greys and blues have been trending.
+However, a more recent interest is darker wood-toned and exotic wood finishes."

-Dark saturated colors are going to have a big moment in bathrooms in 2018.
+Dark saturated colours are going to have a significant moment in bathrooms in 2018.
 We love the dramatic twist a dark paint or wallpaper puts on any space, but it is even more unexpected in a bathroom.

-Dare to go bold with a dark paint—one of our favorites is Sherwin Williams 7069 Iron Ore
+Dare to go bold with dark paint—one of our favourites is Sherwin Williams 7069, Iron Ore.

 Take your inspiration from the catwalk as the latest fashions are a great way to update your home in the most on-trend colour schemes.

-New colours are therefore infiltrating our homes across stylish bathroom furniture sanitary ware, heating solutions, accessories and even down to colour coordinated taps and fixtures and fittings.
+New colours are therefore infiltrating our homes across stylish bath furniture sanitary ware, heating solutions, accessories and even down to colour coordinated matt black taps and fixtures and fittings.

 Often overlooked, bathroom doors should not only look great from the inside, but They ought to also look great and match the décor of the house from the outside.
 When it comes to bathroom interior, bathroom doors are often overlooked.
-In fact, they really play a crucial role in the area's interior design and the ambiance generated indoors.
+They really play a crucial role in the area's interior design and the ambience generated indoors.